Download the East Sac County Technology Acceptable Use Policy HereTo see “how to” videos from Apple on a wide variety of topics click HERE

 How do I put in a trouble ticket if I need help or repairs?

 If your laptop is not working correctly (shows an error message, won’t boot up, has a broken part, or is not working in some way) you need to submit a trouble ticket to the IT department.
-From the front of the East Sac website click on Tech/Maintenance Request on the right side of the page.
+From the front of the East Sac website click on Technology Trouble Tickets under Quick Links.
 On this page click on Submit Request at the left and fill out the entire form.
 The Asset Tag number is the number on the tag in the upper right corner of the lid of your laptop.
-In the message section please give a detailed description of what the problem is including any warning messages, what you were doing when the problem happened and any other important information that would help Robert understand your laptop’s issue.
+In the message section please give a detailed description of what the problem is including any warning messages, what you were doing when the problem happened and any other important information that would help tech staff understand your laptop’s issue.
 These tickets are read throughout the day and you should expect a reply within 24 hrs.
 If your laptop is not working and cannot submit a ticket you can ask a teacher to help you.
 If your laptop is not usable and need a loaner for the day either see Mrs. Litterer in her office or go to the office and they will contact her.
 Do not go without a computer!